MORE ENROLLING INFORMATION

 APPLICANTS WITH VOCATIONAL EDUCATION AND TRAINING (VET) STUDY

-Applicants who have undertaken any VET study within the last ten years since leaving school may be eligible for admission to a WIN course with credit transfers (advanced standing).
-Submit an to meets the requirements of the Advanced Standing and Credit Transfer Policy.
+Applicants who have undertaken any VET study within the last five years since leaving school may be eligible for admission to a WIN course with credit and RPL.
+Submit an to meets the requirements of the Credit and Recognition of Prior Learning Policy.

 Students who complete vocational programs at Wentworth Institute (WIN) at a credit level or higher may be eligible for exemptions in their higher education study at Wentworth Institute.